victorca25/traiNNer/README.md

 ![Basic transforms](figures/basictransforms.png)

-### Revamped HR-images-only workflow
+### Revamped HR transform workflow
-Currently only usable with `LRHROTF` mode.
+Currently only usable with `LRHROTF` mode with either only HR datasets defined, or same-scale datasets.
 - When training with no LR data sources set, transformations are done only on the HR tile and LR tile are only generated at the last step.
-- If `hr_downscale": true` is set, large HR images are randomly downscaled before cropping to HR tile size.
+- If `hr_downscale": true` is set, large dataset images are randomly downscaled before cropping to the training tile size.
+This also applies to the LR dataset if same-scale training is used.
-- If HR image is smaller than HR tile size, then it is automatically padded to the proper size with a random colour.
+- If dataset image is smaller than training tile size, then it is automatically padded to the proper size with a random colour.
 This is different from original branch which scales the tile up, thus potentially compromising image quality.
-- If `"hr_rrot": true` is set, a different HR rotate function is used which does not scale up the result.
-This function is used in conjunction with cropping, so the HR tile is built directly from the HR image.
+- If `"hr_rrot": true` is set, a different image rotate function is used which does not scale up the result.
+This function is used in conjunction with cropping, so the image tile is built directly from the dataset image.

 ![Advanced transforms](figures/new_rotatescale.png)